 A BACS scholar who has been diagnosed with diabetes will have their care managed in accordance with the scholar's Diabetes Care Plan.
-BACS shall annually train at least one employee in the care of scholars diagnosed with diabetes pursuant to the Illinois State Board of Education Policy for Diabetes Care, see 105 ILCS 145.
+BACS shall annually train at least one employee in the care of scholars diagnosed with diabetes pursuant to the Illinois Care of Students with Diabetes Act, see 105 ILCS 145.
 A scholar will be allowed to self-carry and self-administer medication as authorized by the scholar's Diabetes Care Plan.